endgameviable/endgameviable-nextjs/README.md

 - Protected pages that might require some form of authentication.
 - Maybe comments??
 But probably not.
 I don't want the headaches of hosting comments.
 Better to offload that burden to third parties, imo.

 Using Next.js hopefully allows us to have the best of all worlds: Static page generation for things that don't change, client-side javascript where we can use it, and dynamic server-side rendering for things that need a server.
+And it's a much less painful development experience than trying to develop client-side Javascript for HTML.

 \* Someday I'd like the blog server to _be_ an ActiityPub server, but that's too ambitious at present.
 For now, it just integrates with an ActivityPub account via.
 Mastodon-style API calls.
 (Only tested with GoToSocial so far.)